staunton-golding/Analysis-of-Brain-Networks-Final-Project/README.md

 I am publishing this simply as a work example.
 I no longer have access to the brain scans used for analysis.

 I included both the original livescript (.mlx), and a normal script (.m).
 MATLAB (online or application) is needed to view the .mlx file.
-The .mlx file has figures and analysis, while the .m file only has the code.
+The .mlx file has figures and analysis, while the .m file only has the code (and project explanation / motivation).
 The NBS toolbox (https://www.nitrc.org/projects/nbs/) was used for some steps (mainly xyz to mni mapping and plotting).